David-W-Farrell/Convex-Hull/README.md

 # Convex-Hull

 Description:
   This program is designed to find and return the convex hull of a set of given points.
-The points must be provided using a seperate text file.
+The points must be provided using a separate text file.

 Requirements:
   - g++ compiler